milandjurdjevic/discriminalizer/README.md

 WildDog dog = objects.OfType<WildDog>().Single();
 ```

+### Schemaless objects

+If you want to deserialize objects that do not have a corresponding class, you need to enable it in the `JsonOptions`.
+The schemaless objects will be deserialized as `IReadOnlyDictionary<string, object>`.

+**IMPORTANT**: This feature uses recursion to travel through the nested JSON objects, so it can
+cause `StackOverflowException` if an object is too deep.
+Unless you really need this feature and you are sure that there
+are not too many levels of nested objects, it is best to keep it **disabled**.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for more details.